1 Leadenhall Street

-1 Leadenhall Street is an approved 36-storey, 183-metre skyscraper to be built adjacent to Leadenhall Market in London.
-It will replace the existing building located at 1 Leadenhall Street known as Leadenhall Court, and is expected to be completed in 2024.
+One Leadenhall is a 36-storey, 158 metre skyscraper, adjacent to Leadenhall Market in London.
+It replaced the previous building, Leadenhall Court, and was completed in 2024.

+Development

-Planning history
+Planning

 A planning application was submitted to the Corporation of London in August 2016.
 The description included with the application is as follows:

 The planning application was approved in January 2017.

+Construction

+Construction started in January 2021, and architecturally topped out in April 2024, The building was handed over to the client, in the first quarter of 2025.